 - Straighten your arms, keep your knees bent and cross your lower legs.

-- Retract your shoulder blades and pull your body until your chin becomes aligned with the bar.
+- Retract your shoulder blades and pull your body until your chin aligns with the bar.

-- Pause for one to two seconds at the top, with the biceps under maximum tension.
+- Pause at the top for one to two seconds, with the biceps under maximum tension.

 - Slowly lower to the start position.